University Library Media Policy

 3. Speak only to facts about which you are personally knowledgeable.
 If you do not have requested information at hand, arrange to provide it later or refer the reporter to the Library Communications Office or to the individual who can supply the needed information.

 4. If you prefer not to speak with the media or do not feel able to do so, make the appropriate referral or take a message so that you can gather the necessary information before calling the reporter back.

 5. Notify the Library Communications Office immediately about all interviews and referrals you have given so that we know of stories involving the Library and can be prepared to provide additional information.

-6. Current public records requests by media organizations to the University, including the Library, are handled by and will be referred to the Office of University Relations.
+6. Current public records requests by media organizations about the University, including the Library, are to be handled according to the University’s public records requests policy.

 If you interact with the media as a private citizen (e.g., write op-ed pieces or letters to the editor, answer person-on-the-street interviews, participate in stories about non-work activities) and you are identified as a Library employee, be sure to indicate that you are speaking on your own behalf and not as a spokesperson for the Library.

 The Library Communications Office always appreciates hearing about your publications, interviews, or media-related activities that are based on your professional qualifications but are not related to Library news stories.